June 2025

 Seascape under a dramatic, cloudy sky.
 Dark, churning waves crash against a man-made, stepped coastal structure that runs along the shoreline, beneath a line of dark trees.
 The overall mood is somewhat moody and powerful, emphasising the force of the ocean against the constructed barrier.

 To see beyond outer darkness; from inner light.
-Charlie is raring to play Silloths amusements.
+Charlie is eager to play Silloth's games. ⁣

 Blue coin-operated viewfinder overlooking a body of water and a distant shoreline under a cloudy sky.
 The viewfinder is prominently featured in the foreground, with instructions visible on its face.
 The background is blurred, showing the expanse of water and a hazy landscape beyond.
 The overall mood is somewhat subdued due to the grey sky, but the scene is peaceful.

-We also played table hockey, Charlie won, six games to four.
+We also played table hockey, which Charlie won six games to four.

 Charlie in a brown jacket playing a Hercules-branded arcade strength-testing game.
 The game involves hitting a target with a mallet to score points, as indicated by the illuminated scoreboard.
 He is in mid-swing, concentrating on the game.
 The setting appears to be an arcade, with various other game machines visible in the background.
 The overall mood is lighthearted and playful, characteristic of a recreational arcade environment

-View of the moody sky in front of a locked pagoda was quite something.
+Standing in front of a locked pagoda under a moody sky was quite something.

 Dramatic coastal scene under a brooding, dark sky.
 Heavy, grey clouds dominate the upper two-thirds of the frame, with a small break revealing a sliver of brighter sky and sunlight.
 The lower third shows a relatively calm, dark-grey sea lapping a paved shoreline backed by a grassy area with a few park benches.
 A distant landmass is visible on the horizon.
 The overall mood is somewhat ominous and atmospheric, suggesting an impending storm or a period of intense weather.